Passengers seated inside an airplane cabin during a flight

 Airlines fall into three camps:

-Allow them (with restrictions): Virgin Australia, Air New Zealand, Jetstar, and several others let you use approved devices, but only when the seatbelt sign is off.
+Allow them (with restrictions): Virgin Australia, Air New Zealand, Jetstar, Emirates, and several others let you use approved devices, but only when the seatbelt sign is off.
 You must fully deflate during taxi, takeoff, and landing.
 The valve must face the aisle.
 They can’t affect other passengers.

 Unclear: Some airlines haven’t published a clear policy.
 If your airline’s policy is unclear, call them before you fly.